-The social media campaign that worked last year – heck, 6 months ago – may no longer elicit the same results.
+Times change, and so must your latest social media marketing campaign.
+The ideas within your strategy that worked last year may no longer elicit the same results.

 So, what’s the answer?